 35 min – Development of an action plan for databased social impact: Peer support for developing and creating an individual action plan following a canvas and instructions provided by facilitators.

 20 min – Debriefing: Participants are encouraged to exchange their action plans among peers for further feedback/discussion.

 10 min – Final reflection: Final remarks and questions

 This workshop is for people interested in data, but with basic or no data literacy skills at all.
 The focus will be on data literacy for social impact, so it is more tailored for people working at social open labs/organizations, but it might also be useful for other organizations.
 We encourage more than one person from the same team/organization to join and learn together.

 To allow a more tailored approach to the development of an action plan for data literacy and social impact

-Marília CunhaCommunication specialist, researcher, information designer and content producer
+Marília Ferreira da CunhaCommunication consultant, researcher, information designer

-Marília Ferreira da Cunha is a communication specialist working in the development of strategies, its implementation, and the production of content for several online and offline platforms.
-She is also a researcher, information designer, and content producer focusing on international relations, communication, and culture.
-Marília coordinates the think-and-do tank Global Diplomacy aimed at understanding the world through information design and research on international relations.
+Marília Ferreira da Cunha is a communication consultant working in the development of strategies, its implementation, and the production of content for several platforms.
+Marília is a researcher, and information designer, passionate about good stories and how to tell them, and interested in international relations, (visual) communication, design, data visualization, and culture.
+Marília is digital communications officer at On Think Tanks, a leading platform for think tanks.
+She is the founder of the think tank Global Diplomacy aimed at researching, communicating, and discussing international topics and processes.
 She also founded the Fukinsei Studio, a visual communication and information design studio, specialized in international relations.
-Marília is also a volunteer at the Data Science for Social Good as part of the communication team.
-Marília is passionate about good stories and how to tell them; she is always on the move, usually with a book and a pen.
+Marília is a volunteer at Data Science for Social Good in the communication team.

 Co-founder and coordinating body member of the Lab of Collaborative Youth (LoCY)